 • This is not about tackling each other.

 It’s important to always keep in mind that you’re on the same team.
-Don’t fight each other.
+Don’t combat with each other.
 Fight the outsiders who want to take you down.
-Purpose to work together.
-You may not always think alike, but you can think together.
+But purpose to work together.
+Realize that you may not always think alike, but you can think together.
 And you can build togetherness.

 • It’s important to keep the passion.

 That’s true in football, as well as in marriage.
-In football, we often hear of teams losing because they just “lost their passion.”
-They didn’t give it their all.
-They lost the spirit.
-They may have started the game out with a lot of enthusiasm, but somewhere along the line, they allowed themselves to lose the vision of why they began playing the game in the first place.
-It is to win.
+In football, we often hear of teams losing because they “lost their passion.”
+They didn’t give it their all—they lost the spirit.
+The team started the game out with a lot of enthusiasm; but somewhere along the line, they allowed themselves to lose their vision of keeping the dream alive.

 Along the same line, (blogger) David W. Jones talks about the passion involved in football and in marriage: